-Media Business Research
+Media Business Publications

 Creating a Thriving Legacy News Magazine through Mission, Strategy, and Experimentation Case Study co-published by the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School and the Institute for Nonprofit News.
 The views expressed in Shorenstein…

 The Commons is a prototype of an imagined news outlet covering U.S. politics.
 It is the product of an eight-week discussion workshop this fall at Harvard led by Adam Moss, Shorenstein fellow and the former editor-in-chief of New York Magazine and…

 The past half-decade has seen a digital subscription renaissance in the news publishing industry.
 Our research suggests publishers should invest in capabilities to engage in constant testing and experimentation in digital — to build engagement among digital audiences and ultimately convert engaged readers into paying subscribers.

 By Heidi Legg, Director of Special Projects at the Shorenstein Center

 Local journalism is in crisis, off and online.
 Years of downsizing in the face of digital disruption have weakened regional and local news organizations.
 But there are a few glimpses of hope in models for local news across the country.
 This landscape study includes over 40 mini case studies on outlets that are making the shift, starting fresh, or experimenting with new ways to survive and thrive.

 The decline of the legacy media started long before the Internet, but the Internet exposed a business model that relied too heavily on the wrong customers.
 This paper argues that subscription might be the only viable business model for digital media in the long run, but a small circulation might be large enough to make news outlets sustainable.
 Small is beautiful.